-Customize: a popup window is opened asking the operator to enter a specific value.
+• Customize: a popup window is opened asking the operator to enter a specific value.

-- Back to default: the duration is reset to the default value defined in the default settings, via the Tools > Settings > Playlist > Playlist / Default Transition category.
-See section "Default Transition Settings" on page 159.
+- Back to default: the duration is reset to the default value defined in the default settings, via the

+Tools > Settings > Playlist > Playlist / Default Transition category.
+See section "Default

+Transition Settings" on page 168.

 - Specific values.

 - 6. Click OK.

-The selected transition effects and corresponding durations appear in the Video Effect, Audio Effect, Video Effect Duration and Audio Effect Duration columns of the playlist grid.
+The selected transition effects and corresponding durations are displayed in the Video Effect, Audio Effect, Video Effect Duration and Audio Effect Duration columns of the playlist grid.

-6.2.4.
 How to Define Audio and/or Video Effects by Direct Entry/Selection in the Playlist Grid

-To define audio and/or video effects by direct entry/selection in the playlist grid, proceed as follows:
+To define audio and/or video effects by direct entry/selection in the playlist grid,

-Select one element in the playlist and make sure that the Video Effect, Audio Effect, Video Effect Duration and Audio Effect Duration columns are visible in the grid.
+1. Select one element in the playlist and make sure that the Video Effect, Audio Effect, Video Effect Duration and Audio Effect Duration columns are visible in the grid.